In this Aqua Bubble game, shoot colored bubbles to make three-of-a kind.

 To begin, click the Small, Medium, or Large link under the picture at left.
 This opens the game in a pop-up window.

-If you like this game, you might also enjoy the Zuma Deluxe game where you try to match up like-colored balls.
+If you like this game, you might also enjoy the Inca Ball game where you try to match up like-colored balls.

 Save the home of poor Aquatic!
 (He's the little blue guy in the lower right.)
 His cave is about to be flooded by a cascade of bubbles.
 You need to shoot down the bubbles before they reach the water below.

 HOW TO PLAY.
 The objective of this Aqua Bubble game is similar to other bubble popper games like Bubble Hit and Bubble Trouble.
 A rain of diffent colored bubbles falls constantly down the screen, similar to the way colored blocks fall in Tetris.

 However, instead of stacking the bubbles, your goal is to pop them.

 Popping bubbles is easy.
 First, look at the color of the bubble that is currently loaded in your bubble gun.
 Then look at the falling bubbles and identify groups of connected bubbles that are the same color as the bubble in your shooter.

 Shoot your colored bubble at the like-colored group, and all bubbles of the same color connected to that group will fall out of the screen.
 A pair won't work, though.
 You need to form groups of three or more to get rid of the colored bubble group.